 - Through the walk-in line (hours before the show)

 Your next and final chance is to get in the walk-in/rush line on the day of the screening.
 Since some people who have prebooked tend to skip the screenings (or they are just running late), there are extra seats available.
-For the 5 PM show, depending on the film’s popularity, go and stand in the walk-in queue outside Audi 2 as soon as you can.
-It can be from 4 PM or 2 PM or even 12 PM.
-Do not be surprised if when you go at 2 PM and you see the queue is already strong with 50-odd people just like you who were without luck the previous morning.
-This usually means you have to skip the film before that show i.e. for the 5 PM show if you have to stand in line from 2 PM, you won’t be able to catch any show in that time slot.
-(Think if that show will be really worth it.)
+For the 5 PM show, depending on the film’s popularity, go and stand in the walk-in queue outside the auditorium as soon as you can.
+In previous MAMI editions, I have seen people queuing up for films 5 hors before the show.
+Just imagine.
+So, do not be surprised if when you go a few hours prior to the show’s starting time and you see the queue is already strong with 100-odd people, some sitting on the floor.
+This method means you will have to skip one film if you have to stand in line from 2 PM; you won’t be able to catch any show in that time slot.
+(Think if that show will be really worth it and make your decision.)

-Remember that a certain percentage of seats are always reserved for on-ground registration and walk-in line.
-For example, if an auditorium has 100 seats, 50 are open for online booking, 30 for on-ground and walk-in, and 20 for gold class delegates and/or cast/crew (numbers and percentages are assumptive but close).
+Remember that a certain percentage of seats are always reserved for walk-in line.
+For example, if an auditorium has 100 seats, 50 are open for online booking, 30 walk-in, and 20 for gold class delegates and/or cast/crew (numbers and percentages are assumptive but close).

-If you fail to book tickets through BMS for day one, persevere and try harder for day two.
+If you fail to book tickets through BMS for day one, persevere and try harder on day two.
 The rush typically dies down as the days pass.

 Important Note for Couples or Groups of Friends

 There is no way to ensure that two or more of you will be able to book the same screening.
-In most cases, one will be able to and by the time others log in, that show will be sold out.
+In most cases, some will be able to and by the time others log in, the show will be sold out.

-Hence, I would strongly recommend to attend the festival as a solo delegate.
+Hence, I strongly recommend to attend the festival as a solo delegate.
 In other words, if you are a group or a couple, have differing watchlist strategies.
 After all, everyone has different taste in cinema.
+Still, you can plan some films – like the opening film and a particular masterclass – together.
+Keep in mind the seating capacity of the auditorium before booking (see below).

 Having a partner or friend is definitely exciting as you can share opinions and eat and drink together but MAMI is brutal in that way.
-Plus, the idea of meeting strangers who share the same vocation as you will be fun.
+It’s possible that your shows end at different times and you don’t see each other at all through the course of the day.
+Besides, the idea of meeting strangers who share the same vocation as you will be fun.
 It is.

 This does not mean you cannot give it a try.
 Luck plays an important role is all I will say.